-Twitter is a crucial vehicle for the organization I work for, and no matter what great new thing Instagram develops, Twitter will remain a crucial vehicle for us.
+Twitter is a crucial vehicle for many of my clients, and no matter what great new thing Instagram develops, Twitter will remain a crucial vehicle for them.
 It’s where journalists live, and it’s where people are looking for our news updates.
 Now, that doesn’t mean we ignore Instagram stories.
 In fact, you can read about some lessons we have learned from using Instagram stories here: 5 Tips To Effectively Use Instagram Stories.
 It just means we are going to continue to reserve most of our resources for Twitter, rather than Instagram.
 How did we get to this decision? → By looking at where our audience lives and how important it is to reach one audience versus another.

 Here are five reasons most brands should still be allocating resources for Twitter:

 It’s Where The Leader Of Our Nation Lives

 President Trump’s use of the platform has put Twitter in front of eyes it has never been put in front of before.
 When CNN screenshots one of his statements from Twitter, you better bet there is an entirely new audience being exposed to the platform.
 This translates to an even larger audience for you to get your tweets in front of.
 Since even before November, the world has an entirely new view of social media, particularly Twitter, thanks to President Trump’s constant use of the platform to share important information.
 Whether you support President Trump, or not, in the social media world he has done nothing but ensure that social media will continue to be an important place for information moving forward.

 When you need to get information out to your audience fast, no other platform beats Twitter.
 And coronavirus requires a very fast-paced platform to update people on daily numbers, new CDC guidelines, tests available, etc. Coronavirus’ need for speed definitely infused new life into the platform.